MichelHalmes/pytorch-vedai/README.md

 We use the [Faster-RCNN](https://arxiv.org/abs/1506.01497) detector as it gives a good [tradeoff between speed and accuracy](https://arxiv.org/abs/1611.10012).
 The detector is pretrained on the COCO  dataset.
 We modify the pretrained model as little as possible and only reinitialize the box-predictor having 61'500 parameters for our 12 classes (1025\*12\*5).
 Once the box predictor is trained, we progressively activate the gradients for more layers.
-This is what the class [`GradientSchedule`](scr/gradient_schedule.py) does.
+This is what the class [`GradientSchedule`](src/gradient_schedule.py) does.

-### Data augementation
+### Data augmentation
 To make the most of the few samples we have, we use extensive data-augmentation.
 The challenge is to apply the same transformation to the image and the box.
 For this we make use of open-CV.

-The file [augementation.py](src/data_manip/augementation.py) defines the following transformations:
+The file [augmentation.py](src/data_manip/augmentation.py) defines the following transformations:

  * `RandomHSV`: Changes the brightness, contrast, saturation and hue of the image
  * `RandomAxisFlip`: Flips the image over the horizontal, vertical and diagonal axis of the image